 A standout agent also proves invaluable when the time comes to make an offer.
 From the inspection to negotiation through to the closing, top agents are experts at securing the home you want at a price you're satisfied with.

 When seeking out an agent, ask people you trust for referrals.
-Gravitate to those who specialize in the neighborhoods you want to buy or the type of home you plan to purchase (for example, certain realtors focus on estate transactions or specific communities, while others have a deep understanding of the condo or townhome market).
+Gravitate to those who specialize in the neighborhoods you want to buy or the type of home you plan to purchase (for example, certain real estate agents focus on estate transactions or specific communities, while others have a deep understanding of the condo or townhome market).

 Don't hesitate to inquire about an agent's real estate philosophy or approach to Santa Barbara's unique market dynamics.
 Above all else, partner with an agent with whom you can communicate.
-The more open and honest the relationship with your realtor, the more productive your home search will be.
+The more open and honest the relationship with your real estate agent, the more productive your home search will be.

 Different lenders offer different programs, and the rates, terms, and fees will all vary from lender to lender.
 Take time to engage with several mortgage groups before moving forward.